willend/McCode/doc/GRAMMAR/ADR-records/ADR_20250612_INHERIT_COMP.md

 * User home-grown McStas or McXtrace components will break and need migration to `INHERIT`.
 It is believed that very few - if any - such components exist in the wild.
+* Important: `INHERIT` does not ensure that component setting parameters used in copied section(s) are copied too.
+(This to allow complete modification of the parameter interface for a "derived" component.)
 * CHANGELOG should be crystal clear on this change / potential incompatibility

 ## Behaviour